Toamasina to Brickaville by Train in Madagascar

 The railway track through town:

 I stayed 5 nights at the JRJ HOTEL in Toamasina.
-This is Africa, the best deals aren't online.
+This is Africa; the best deals aren’t online.
 Thanks to my buddy Paul for the recommendation.
-In 2023, a massive room with a double bed, private bathroom, TV, AirCon, hot water shower, fast Wi-Fi, friendly staff, and super clean, for just 55,000 Ar, that's 12.20 USD or 11.15€.
+In 2023, a massive room with a double bed, private bathroom, TV, AirCon, hot water shower, fast Wi-Fi, friendly staff, and super clean, for just 55,000 Ar, that’s 12.20 USD or 11.15€.
 Perfect for the budget traveller who can no longer cope with shitty hotels.

-Tickets for the Toamasina to Brickaville/Moramanga train
+Buying Tickets for the Train from Toamasina to Brickaville

 Yes, this is Africa, nothing is as simple as it could be, though that is part of the adventure.
-If you want straightforward and logical, developing Africa is not the place for you.
+If you want straightforward and logic, developing Africa is not the place for you.
 Though perhaps it is logical.
 Just in a different way than what we are accustomed to.

 You need to ask, then ask again and perhaps ask again.

 I went searching for information about the train and how/where to buy the ticket on the Tuesday before the Saturday departure.
-After a fashion, behind a big sliding gate, I found a Madarail security guard who informed me that since the train arrives on Thursday evenings, I could buy my ticket on Friday between 8 am and 1 pm.
+After a fashion, behind a big sliding gate, I found a Madarail security guard who informed me that since the train arrives on Thursday evenings, and I could buy my ticket on Friday between 8 am and 1 pm.
 Bear in mind that everything is done in French so things take me a bit longer.

 He had a photocopy of this in his hand: